 Initiate the conversation.
 Find opportunities to strike up a conversation, discuss shared interests and establish a relationship with your prospects.
 You might meet potential members by volunteering to help staff your AGD constituent’s membership table at local events.
 Or perhaps you present an informational session about AGD during a lunch and learn at your workplace.
 You could also invite

 Here’s a snapshot of additional perks you can tell them about:

 - During the first four years post-graduation, new dentists pay lower membership rates.
 AGD has established a 20/40/60/80 scale for these members, understanding the unique financial burdens they face as they begin their careers.
 See the AGD Membership Application for more details.

 - If your nonmember colleagues join during the summer, they can access the benefits of AGD membership at half the price.
-They receive the same benefits as any other member, such as six free webinars through the AGD Online Learning Center.
+They receive the same benefits as any other member, such as free CE webinars valued at $900+ through the AGD Online Learning Center.

 - Encourage your prospects to join AGD between Oct.
 1 and Dec.
 31 for one year at full price, and they will enjoy membership all the way through Dec.
 31 of the following year—that’s up to three free months of member benefits.

 Tell your success story.
 Be open and honest with your prospective members when discussing the value you’ve received as a member of AGD.
 Tell them about why you joined, the benefits or services that have been most beneficial to you and the friends you’ve made along the way.
 Be enthusiastic and offer firsthand accounts of how your membership has been an invaluable investment in your career.
 A positive testimonial from a trusted source can be one of the strongest tools for recruiting new members.

 Focus on their needs.
 Each potential member you identify will have different needs, challenges